sqlpage/SQLPage/examples/corporate-conundrum/README.md

 **Hidden Votes**: After the discussion phase, all players simultaneously submit their individual answers privately, without revealing them to others.

-**Answer Reveal**: Once all the answers are submitted, they are revealed simultaneously.

 **Scoring System**: Points are awarded based on the proximity of each player's answer to the true answer.

  - If a player's answer is closer to the true answer than to the wrong answer provided by the saboteur, they earn one point.